markillob/logbook/network/tcp/options.md

 - Length: 4

 The UTO option allows one endpoint to advertise its current user timeout value.
 The other end of the connection can adapt its timeout with the information.
 A high value allows the connection to survive for extended periods of inactivity.
 A busy host might use a short value to tell the other endpoint it will maintain the connection for a short time.
 The values advertised are advisory, the other end doesn't need to comply.

+## TCP Authentication Option (TCP-AO)
+- Kind: 29
+- Length: Variable

+The TCP-AO option uses a cryptographic hash algorithm along with a secret key known to both endpoints to authenticate each segment.
+This option doesn't provide a key management solution, so the secret key must be shared prior to the TCP connection.
+The remote end can verify the received segment wasn't modified in transit.
+This option obsoletes the TCP-MD5 option being extensible to support new cryptographic algorithms.